-Both the field energy momentum tensor representing the gradient energy stored in the expanding bubble walls and the fluid energy momentum tensor representing the kinetic energy of the bulk plasma motions do in general have a non-zero anisotropic stress component in their space-space part $\Pi_{ij}$ (c.f.~Eq.~\eqref{Piij}).
-If this latter is of the tensor type, it can act as a source of GWs (see Eq.~\eqref{gweqx}).
+Both the field energy momentum tensor representing the gradient energy stored in the expanding bubble walls and the fluid energy momentum tensor representing the kinetic energy of the bulk plasma motions, have in general a non-zero anisotropic stress component in their space-space part $\Pi_{ij}$ (c.f.~Eq.~\eqref{Piij}).
+If the latter has a tensor component, it can act as a source of GWs [recall Eq.~\eqref{gweqx}].

 Note, however, that spherically symmetric expanding bubbles cannot produce gravitational radiation since the transverse and traceless part of the energy momentum tensor of a radial distribution of field gradients, or of velocity fields, is identically zero (c.f.~e.g.~Appendix A of \cite{Caprini:2007xq}).
 GW production occurs since, towards the end of a first order PT, the true vacuum bubbles collide and convert the entire universe to the symmetry-broken phase.
 The collisions break the spherical symmetry of the bubble walls and of the bulk fluid velocity configuration surrounding them, generating a non-zero tensor anisotropic stress which actively sources GWs.